mcBaum/hello-world/README.md

 # hello-world
-This is my first GitHub Repository
+This is my first GitHub Repository.

  I'm still an IT trainee, but am always very glad to help!